mattnolting/nextjs-seed-app/README.md

 Visit [http://localhost:3000](http://localhost:3000) to see your app.

-### Reconfigure Your App
+### Optional: Reconfigure Your App

-To customize your application layout (sidebar, navigation, masthead):
+The application works perfectly with default settings.
+If you want to customize your application layout (sidebar, navigation, masthead), you can optionally run:

 ```bash
 npm run quick-start